 For more information consult an obstetrician and gynaecologist online --> https://www.icliniq.com/ask-a-doctor-online/obstetrician-and-gynaecologist

-The placenta is a special organ that develops in the uterus only during pregnancy providing nutrition and oxygen to the growing fetus and assisting with the elimination of waste products via the umbilical cord connection.
-It is usually located near the top portion of the uterus.
-If there is placent...
+What Is Placenta Previa?
+The placenta is a special organ that develops in the uterus only during pregnancy.
+It provides nutrition and oxygen to the growing fetus and assists with the elimination of waste products via the umbilical cord connection.
+The baby is connected to the placenta through the u...
 Read Article

 Query: Hello doctor, My wife is 15 weeks and five days pregnant.
 Recently, she had an episode of a moderate amount of bleeding per vaginam.
 We immediately shifted her to the hospital where she was given some conservative treatment, and a USG was done.
 It was found that the inferior margin of the placenta w...
 Read Full »